pagekite/PyPagekite/README.md

 and/or HTTPS server as well.
 Which web-server you prefer is up to you and depends on your goals, but any server should work.

+In order for pagekite.py to terminate SSL connections or encrypt your HTTP Console, you will need openssl and either python 2.6+ or the pyOpenSSL module.
+These are NOT required if you just want to route HTTPS requests.

 If you need to use Socks or Tor to connect to the Internet, you will also need a copy of SocksiPy: <http://code.google.com/p/socksipy-branch/>.